Bandwidth/webrtc-sample-conference-node/README.md

 **Unless you are running on `localhost`, you will need to use HTTPS**.
 Most modern browsers require a secure context when accessing cameras and microphones.

-Note that this sample currently works best in Chrome or Firefox!
+Note that this sample currently works best in Chrome.

 ### Create a Bandwidth Voice API application